-How can Anusara yoga nourish your soul?
+How can Anusara® yoga nourish you?

-The Anusara philosophy is based on non-dual Tantra, which embraces both the Shiva and Shakti orientation of Tantric tradition.
-The central tenet of this philosophy is a celebration of the divine, or the Supreme Consciousness, as manifested in all things.
+The Anusara philosophy is based on non-dual tantra, which embraces both the Shiva and Shakti orientation of tantric tradition.
+The central tenet of this philosophy is a celebration of the divine, or the supreme consciousness, as manifested in all things.
 Students are encouraged to seek out the intrinsic goodness in themselves and others, and practices are centred on a ‘heart theme’ of emphasising love, community and self-respect.

-Benefits of Anusara yoga
+Benefits of Anusara® yoga

 Because Anusara is such a young school of yoga, academic research into the benefits of this specific style is sparse.
 Its practitioners and teachers, however, enthuse about its heart-centred approach, emphasising connection, the sharing of joy, and a sense of community.

-Attending an Anusara yoga retreat is often described as a spiritual experience by participants.
 This style’s emphasis on a methodology known as the Universal Principles of Alignment™ is intended to integrate mental as well as physical health.
 The school teaches postural alignment, with poses that aim to strengthen your body, improve your breathing and flexibility, with the overall intention of enhancing your sense of vitality.

 Group classes emphasise a community spirit and focus on an artistic expression of the physical poses, in the interests of supporting creativity, mental focus and personal empowerment.